civican/legisinfo/42-1/bills/C-97/bill_text.md

       is the amount determined, in respect of the class, by the formula

-      is the total of all amounts, if any, each of which is an amount included in the description of A in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of property of the class that became available for use by the taxpayer in the **taxation** year **and that is accelerated investment incentive property or property included in Class 54 or 55, as the case may be**, and
+      is the total of all amounts, if any, each of which is an amount included in the description of A in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of property of the class that became available for use by the taxpayer in the taxation year and that is accelerated investment incentive property or property included in Class 54 or 55, as the case may be, and

       is the amount, if any, by which the amount determined for G exceeds the amount determined for F in the description of C; and